-The latest in our series of burlesque history short films tells this story inspired by Phyllis Dixey.
+The latest in our series of burlesque history short films tells a story inspired by Phyllis Dixey.
 Watch the burlesque video starring, Miss Glory Pearl.

 Phyllis Dixey Video Burlesque History